-As described above, California’s new law will generally require ammunition vendors to obtain a license in order to sell ammunition, starting in January 2018.31 Massachusetts requires anyone selling ammunition to obtain a license,32 and DC requires all persons who regularly engage in the business of selling ammunition to obtain a license.33 New York requires anyone engaged in the business of selling ammunition to register with the State Police, unless he or she already has a firearms dealer license.34 Washington requires firearms dealers to obtain a license to transfer firearms and ammunition,35 and Maryland requires any person engaging in the business of “loading or reloading small arms ammunition” to obtain a license.36
+As described above, California’s law generally requires ammunition vendors to obtain a license in order to sell ammunition.31 Massachusetts requires anyone selling ammunition to obtain a license,32 and DC requires all persons who regularly engage in the business of selling ammunition to obtain a license.33 New Jersey requires anyone selling ammunition to have a valid firearms purchaser identification card or permit to purchase or carry a handgun.34 New York requires anyone engaged in the business of selling ammunition to register with the State Police, unless he or she already has a firearms dealer license.35 Washington requires firearms dealers to obtain a license to transfer firearms and ammunition,36 and Maryland requires any person engaging in the business of “loading or reloading small arms ammunition” to obtain a license.37

-Beginning July 1, 2019, licensed ammunition vendors in California will be required to process ammunition sales and to report sale records to the state department of justice, which will maintain a database of ammunition sale records.37 DC requires ammunition dealers to keep a record of all ammunition received into inventory and/or sold or transferred, including the brand and number of rounds of each caliber or gauge and the registration certificate number of the firearm for which the ammunition is purchased.
+Since July 1, 2019, licensed ammunition vendors in California have been required to process ammunition sales and to report sale records to the state department of justice, which maintains a database of ammunition sale records for law enforcement purposes.38 DC requires ammunition dealers to keep a record of all ammunition received into inventory and/or sold or transferred, including the brand and number of rounds of each caliber or gauge and the registration certificate number of the firearm for which the ammunition is purchased.
 The records are subject to inspection by the police department on demand.
-All transfers must be made in person, and the purchaser is also required to sign a receipt which is maintained by the dealer for one year.38 An administrative regulation in New Jersey requires ammunition sellers to create and maintain records of ammunition sales.39 The law that New York enacted in 2013 also imposes a sales record-keeping requirement regarding all ammunition, and requires that records of ammunition sales be transmitted to the State Police, which may maintain these records for up to one year.40
+All transfers must be made in person, and the purchaser is also required to sign a receipt which is maintained by the dealer for one year.39 New Jersey requires ammunition sellers to create and maintain, and – in the case of handgun ammunition, electronically transmit-, records of ammunition sales.40 The law that New York enacted in 2013 also imposes a sales record-keeping requirement regarding all ammunition, and requires that records of ammunition sales be transmitted to the State Police, which may maintain these records for up to one year.41

 Store display and accessibility restrictions

-DC prohibits licensed ammunition dealers from displaying any ammunition in windows visible from a street or sidewalk, and all ammunition must be kept in a securely locked place except when being shown to a customer.41 Minnesota prohibits the display of centerfire metallic-case handgun ammunition for sale to the public in a manner that makes the ammunition directly accessible to persons under age 18, unless the display is under observation of the seller or the seller’s employee or agent, or the seller takes reasonable steps to exclude underage persons from the immediate vicinity of the display.42 California law will also prohibit licensed vendors from displaying ammunition in a manner that allows it to be accessible to the public without the assistance of an employee.43
+DC prohibits licensed ammunition dealers from displaying any ammunition in windows visible from a street or sidewalk, and all ammunition must be kept in a securely locked place except when being shown to a customer.42 Minnesota prohibits the display of centerfire metallic-case handgun ammunition for sale to the public in a manner that makes the ammunition directly accessible to persons under age 18, unless the display is under observation of the seller or the seller’s employee or agent, or the seller takes reasonable steps to exclude underage persons from the immediate vicinity of the display.43 California law also prohibits licensed vendors from displaying ammunition in a manner that allows it to be accessible to the public without the assistance of an employee.44

-Other Requirements: In California, licensed ammunition vendors will be required to report the loss or theft of any ammunition from their inventory to law enforcement,44 and employees will be required to pass a background check in order to handle or sell ammunition.45
+Other Requirements: In California, licensed ammunition vendors are required to report the loss or theft of any ammunition from their inventory to law enforcement,45 and employees will be required to pass a background check in order to handle or sell ammunition.46

-The following jurisdictions limit access to ammunition by certain categories of people.46 These laws vary in their approach, with some states only prohibiting someone from knowingly providing ammunition to these individuals, and other states generally prohibiting the purchase or possession of ammunition by these individuals.
+The following jurisdictions have enacted laws to legally disqualify people from purchasing or possessing ammunition based on criminal history or other conduct.47 These laws vary in their approach, with some states only prohibiting someone from knowingly providing ammunition to these individuals, and other states generally prohibiting the purchase or possession of ammunition by the individual.

-The following states restrict access to ammunition by most or all people who cannot possess firearms.
+The following states restrict access to ammunition by most or all people who are legally ineligible to possess firearms.

 States with an * have stronger eligibility criteria for firearm possession than for ammunition possession